 Sometimes we just need to pay attention to the fundamentals.
-Often, in fact too often, we search for the complex or ultra-new insight into life when we would be served best by looking at the simple things.
-Today, I want to turn to the simple teachers.
+Often, in fact, too often, we search for the complex or ultra-new insight into life when we would be served best by looking at the simple things.
+Today, I want to turn to simple teachers.

 The Lid as Teacher

 If you place fleas in a jar, without a lid on the jar…they will quickly jump out.
 However, put a lid on the jar, and you hear lots of little fleas bumping into the lid of the jar…a whole bunch of tiny ding…ding…ding.
 However, leave them there a while, and there is soon silence.
 The fleas are active, jumping away…but never hitting the lid of the jar.
 Those tiny flea brains fleas quickly become conditioned to jump no higher than the lid.
 Even the flea brain becomes a learning machine.

 Why?
 Because the lid of the jar is clear about the limits and create a rather painful consequence (we can assume).
 It never moves and is relentless in its feedback.
 It’s as if the lid were saying, ‘Don’t jump that high!’
 And then, the fleas get it.